-

 0 Body

-The aroma when warmed up with breath is multifaceted, sweetish-creamy, rounded.
-Here you can read prunes, raisins, caramel, baked milk.
-There are no traces of wet stacking (Voduy).
+The aroma, when warmed by the breath, is multifaceted, sweetish-creamy, and rounded.
+Here you can detect prunes, raisins, caramel, and baked milk.
+There are no traces of wet stacking (Vodouy).

-After washing it intensifies, and a aged note of good old puer appears.
+After washing it intensifies, revealing the aged note of a good old pu-erh.

-The taste of brewed tea is soft, sweetish, creamy, reminiscent of shu puer resin, with bath notes, dried herbs in the attic, and wet maple leaves.
+The taste of the brewed tea is soft, sweetish, creamy, reminiscent of shu pu-erh resin, with hints of a sauna, dried herbs in the attic, and damp maple leaves.

 As the scent thickens, notes of damp leaves in an autumn forest and wood dominate.